gordy93/Entropy_pooling/README.md

 Open and run:
 - `Entropy_pooling_comparison.ipynb`

-Typical dependencies:
-- Python 3.9+
-- numpy, pandas, scipy, matplotlib, seaborn, tqdm
-- fortitudo.tech

 ---

 ## Outputs

-- Regime-by-regime plots of RE vs confidence and ENS vs confidence
+- Regime-by-regime plots of RE and ENS.
-- Portfolio equity curves for EP / SeqEP / benchmark across rebalancing frequencies
+- Portfolio equity curves for EP, SeqEP, B&H across rebalancing frequencies and confidence-posterior.
-- Performance tables (annualized return, Sharpe, Sortino, drawdown, turnover, skew, kurtosis)
+- Performance tables.

 ---

 ## License / attribution

-- All notebook code and analysis in this repository are my own.
-- This project uses `fortitudo.tech` as an external dependency, which is licensed under GPL-3.0.

-## Third-party dependency (GPL-3.0)

 This notebook uses the `fortitudo.tech` package (GPL-3.0) as a third-party dependency.
-All notebook code in this repository is my own; the package is only imported to illustrate its capabilities and my implementation skills.
+All notebook code in this repository are not related to Fortitudo; the package is only imported to illustrate its capabilities and its potential implementation.
 For the license terms, see the `fortitudo.tech` project’s GPL-3.0 license.